Most international (non EEA) students need a visa/entry clearance to study in the UK.

 The Overseas Students' Orientation Programme provides information on:

-However, it will also be a fun opportunity to meet other students and make new friends, attend evening social events and go on a variety of campus and local area tours.
+The OSOP is an amazing opportunity to meet other students and make new friends, attend evening social events and go on a variety of tours of campus, and the local area.

 Free Heathrow Airport collection is available.

 Free Heathrow Airport collection is available for undergraduate and postgraduate students joining the University at our start of term.

 - Collection is available from Heathrow airport only.

 - Dates for Heathrow airport collection are published on the arrival form.

 You can now book onto your Orientation Programme for 2018.
 In addition, we have now released our booking form for Airport Collection from Heathrow Airport.